shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/advanced-toolkit-administration.md

 # The strings section is similar to the paths section - but rather than defining paths
 # on disk, it contains a list of strings.
 Strings are typically used when you want to be
-# able to configure the way data is written to Shotgun - it may be the name field for a
+# able to configure the way data is written to {% include product %} - it may be the name field for a
 # review version or the formatting of a publish.

 strings:

-    # when a review version in Shotgun is created inside of nuke, this is the
+    # when a review version in {% include product %} is created inside of nuke, this is the
     # name that is being given to it (the code field)
     nuke_shot_version_name: '{Shot}_{name}_{channel}_v{version}.{iteration}'
     nuke_asset_version_name: '{Asset}_{name}_{channel}_v{version}.{iteration}'